Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL CHALLENGES

 \subsubsection{\textbf{Homomorphic encryption (HE)}}

-HE is a key-based security mechanism, which allows performing calculations on encrypted data.
+HE is a key-based security mechanism which allows performing calculations on encrypted data.
 In the context of FL, participating clients generate public and private keys, where the former is used to encrypt locally trained models.
-After that, the model updates received from all clients are aggregated at the server side in an encrypted mode.
+After that, the model updates received from all clients are aggregated on the server side in an encrypted mode.
 The clients leverage the private keys in order to decrypt the global model updates.
-Albeit the enhanced security achieved by exploiting HE mechanism, the computation complexity of the cryptographic operations impose additional overhead on the resource-constrained clients, in terms of cost, time, and power consumption.
-Furthermore, the encrypted models will have larger sizes, and hence, additional communication overhead will be added to the network.
-In this regard, Zhang \emph{et al.} \cite{[76]} proposed a batch encryption technique, called BatchCrypt, which minimises the encryption and communication cost resulted when using HE.
-In specific, each client quantises the gradients in order to be represented in a low-bit integer format, then a batch of the encoded gradients are encrypted for transmission.
+Albeit the enhanced security achieved by exploiting the HE mechanism, the computation complexity of the cryptographic operations imposes additional overhead on the resource-constrained clients in terms of time, power consumption, and communication cost.
+In this regard, Zhang \emph{et al.} \cite{[76]} proposed a batch encryption technique, which minimises the encryption and communication cost resulting when using HE.
+Specifically, each client quantises the gradients to be represented in a low-bit integer format, and then a batch of the encoded gradients is encrypted for transmission.
 Consequently, the encryption overhead and the size of the total ciphertext will be considerably decreased.